 - Manali – BSNL, Airtel, Vodafone

 I hope this information about mobile network in Spiti valley was helpful.
-If you have any further questions, please feel free to ask in the comments section below and I would be glad to answer.
+If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I would be glad to answer.